fbpx

 -Swollen face

-Inflamed gum tissue
+-Inflamed gum tissue

--Pus and “pimple” in area of infection
+-Pus and a “pimple” in the area of infection

 What to do until you can get to your dentist’s office:

--Take an over the counter pain reliever such as Tylenol
+-Take an over-the-counter pain reliever such as Tylenol

-Your Visit will include:
+Your visit will include:

--XRays will be taken of the affected tooth
+-X-rays will be taken of the affected tooth

 Dental Abscess Treatments